-These interactions form a communication network $\mathcal{G}(s)$ associated to each state $s$.
-We can explicitly append and define this element $\mathcal{G}= (V,E)$ into the stochastic game framework, where vertices $V$ correspond to the agents and an edge $(i, j) \in E$ exists if agents $i$ and $j$ can communicate.
-We refer to this extended framework as a networked stochastic games.
+This is often achieved through defined communication channels and form a communication network $\mathcal{G}(s)$ that is associated to each state $s$.
+This element $\mathcal{G}(s) = (V,E)$, where vertices $V$ correspond to the agents and an edge $(i, j) \in E$ exists if agents $i$ and $j$ can communicate, is appended to the stochastic game framework, forming the networked stochastic game.